-The Lucifer sheartail, a medium-sized hummingbird measuring approximately 10 centimeters in length, is a dazzling inhabitant of the avian world.
-It boasts a distinctive green plumage and a slightly curved bill, which is complemented by the remarkable outward flare of its gorget feathers.
+The Lucifer sheartail, a medium-sized hummingbird measuring approximately 10 centimeters in length, boasts a distinctive green plumage and a slightly curved bill, which is complemented by the remarkable outward flare of its gorget feathers.
 The male is particularly striking with its iridescent feathers, forked dark tail, and a crown of green, while its magenta gorget and white underparts are truly eye-catching.
 The female, slightly larger than the male, presents a more subdued appearance with a pale throat and white or buff underparts, often adorned with a touch of crimson.

 To identify the Lucifer sheartail, look for the small wings and the white streak behind the eye.
 The male's long magenta gorget is a key feature, along with its green crown and iridescent plumage.
 The female can be distinguished by her larger size, duller plumage, and the pale throat with white or buff feathers on the underside, usually edged with crimson.